JorgePe/pyb00st/README.md

  is permanent.

 Currently, there is no method to check the presence of external sensors, we need to define it on our code.

 ## Example: ##

+Assuming you have pyb00st files inside a folder named `pyb00st`, this example will connect to your LEGO BOOST Move Hub and print it's name:

 ```
 #!/usr/bin/env python3

-from pyb00st import MoveHub
+from pyb00st.movehub import MoveHub
+from pyb00st.constants import *

 mymovehub = MoveHub("00:16:53:A4:CD:7E", "hci0")
-print( mymovehub.getname() )
+print(mymovehub.getname())
 ```

+It will also run on Windows, as long as you have a BlueGiga adapter like the BLED112.
+In that case, the "hci0" argument is just ignored, the BGAPIBackend will autodiscovery it.

+## Documentation ##

 I'll write some documentation later.
-For now, see 'examples' folder on source code tree.
+For now, see 'examples' folder in the source code tree.

 ## Roadmap ##